 In July 2012, the Board of Directors adopted the Ashton Woods USA L.L.C.
 2013 Performance Share Plan (the "2013 Plan"), a long-term incentive compensation program designed to align the interests of the Company and its executives by enabling key employees to participate in the Company's future growth.
 In July 2013, the Board of Directors adopted the Amended and Restated Performance Share Plan (the "First Amended Plan"), and in July 2016, the Board of Directors adopted the Second Amended and Restated Performance Share Plan, with an effective date of June 1, 2016 (the "Second Amended Plan") (together with the 2013 Plan and the First Amended Plan, the "Plan").
 The Plan provides for the grant to participants of full-value performance shares and appreciation-only performance shares, which are the equivalent of phantom equity awards.
-Full-value performance shares allow the participant to receive a cash payment equal to the increase in value of the performance shares allow the participant to receive a cash payment equal to the increase in value of the performance shares allow the performance shares allow the performance share shares allow the performance share shares allow the performance share shares allow the performance share measured from the date of grant to the designated date of payment.
+Full-value performance shares allow the participant to receive a cash payment equal to the total value of the performance share on the designated date of payment.
+Appreciation-only performance shares allow the participant to receive a cash payment equal to the increase in value of the performance share measured from the date of grant to the designated date of payment.
 In each July of 2013 through 2018, the Board of Directors awarded outstanding performance shares to the Company's executive officers, and certain members of the corporate and operating division senior management teams.

 The value of a performance share awarded under the 2013 Plan and the First Amended Plan is determined by multiplying the Company's book value, as defined under the Plan, by a multiple that is equal to the weighted average multiple of a book value of a share of common stock of a predetermined group of publicly traded homebuilders, divided by the number of hypothetical shares as defined by the Plan.
 The value of a performance share under the Second Amended Plan is determined by dividing the Company's book value, as defined under the Plan, by the number of hypothetical shares as defined by the Plan.
-The value of a performance share under the Second Amended Plan is determined by dividing the Company's book value, as defined under the Plan, by the number of hypothetical shares as defined by the Plan.
 Generally, except as determined by the Board upon grant, performance shares awarded under the Plan will vest ratably over three years and will be subject to forfeiture upon the occurrence of certain events, including termination of employment for cause.
 The performance shares will become fully vested upon a participant's resignation for good reason, the participant's death or disability or a change of control, and with respect to certain grants upon an equity sale, as defined in the Plan.
 In the absence of a payment event otherwise defined in the Plan, the full-value performance share awards pay out after the third anniversary of the award date, and the appreciation-only performance share awards pay out after the fifth anniversary of the award date.

-The following table represents a rollforward of the outstanding performance shares for the six months ended November 30, 2018:
+The following table represents a rollforward of the outstanding performance shares for the nine months ended February 28, 2019:

-Full-value shares Appreciation- only shares Total shares Outstanding performance shares as of May 31, 2018 201,597 541,253 742,850 Performance shares awarded during the period 87,537 175,074 262,611 Shares forfeited during the period (5,617) (11,234) (16,851) Fully vested performance shares paid (50,540) (85,393) (135,933) Total outstanding performance shares as of November 30, 2018 232,977 619,700 852,677 Total vested performance shares as of November 30, 2018 90,480 334,708 425,188
+Full-value shares Appreciation- only shares Total shares Outstanding performance shares as of May 31, 2018 201,597 541,253 742,850 Performance shares awarded during the period 88,625 177,250 265,875 Shares forfeited during the period (5,617) (11,234) (16,851) Fully vested performance shares paid (50,540) (85,393) (135,933) Total outstanding performance shares as of February 28, 2019 234,065 621,876 855,941 Total vested performance shares as of February 28, 2019 129,905 413,557 543,462